londonmeanswild/museum-experience/_posts/2018-11-08-usability-review.md

 The graphs from the overall analytics are based on what we found are the most important and feasible pieces of information (feasible based on assuming we have visitor feedback data available, and important based on discussion with a curator).
 Let's assume the user then clicks on a specfic peice of artwork.
 They will then be taken to the artwork analytics page which shows the piece of art, and the same graphs, except using data for that specific piece work.
 Additionally, the emotional distribution graph might be confusing since negative emotion may seem like a bad thing, so there is a help button to explain that this might not be the case.
 ![new individual piece analytics screen](/museum-experience/images/prototyping/final-artwork-analytics.JPG){:height="80%" width="80%"}

-### Task 2: allow curators to communicate directly with visitors by giving them the ability to answer their questions
+### Task 2: allow curators to communicate with visitors by giving them the ability to answer questions directly
 Now let's assume users click the home button to get back to the home page.
 ![new home screen](/museum-experience/images/prototyping/final-home.JPG){:height="80%" width="80%"}